th33k/thunder/README.md

     Download `thunder-<version>-<os>-<arch>.zip` from the [latest release](https://github.com/asgardeo/thunder/releases/latest) for your operating system and architecture.

-    For example, if you are using a MacOS machine with a Apple Silicon (ARM64) processor, you would download `thunder-<version>-macos-arm64.zip`.

 2. **Unzip the product**

     Unzip the downloaded file using the following command: